Tony De Nonno

-Anthony Joseph De Nonno (born January 12, 1947) is an Italian-American filmmaker, photographer, puppeteer, historian, and speaker in humanities.
+Anthony Joseph De Nonno (born January 12, 1947) is an Italian–American filmmaker, photographer, puppeteer, historian, and speaker in humanities.

 Early life

 De Nonno was born in Brooklyn, New York to Antoinette (née Carifa) and Jerry De Nonno, two residents of Manhattan's Little Italy neighborhood.
 His grandparents, Giovanni and Angelina Carifa, owned and operated the Columbia Restaurant on Mulberry Street in Manhattan.
 His father, Jerry, was a sports columnist and horse racing handicapper who worked at the New York Post from 1927 to 1977.
 He wrote a daily column called "De Nonno's Picks," which highlighted racing odds at the Aqueduct and Belmont tracks.
-Former colleague and sports editor Vic Ziegel wrote about Jerry De Nonno in a 1997 remembrance: "He had [an index card] for every horse who ran in New York, squeezed into a half-dozen long cabinets that sat on his desk...De Nonno had a well-deserved reputation for picking longshots, which will happen when you don't have enough time to find the logical and boring even-money favorite."

 De Nonno attended New Utrecht High School and later received a B.F.A. in Communications from the New York Institute of Technology-Manhattan.
 Around this time, he worked as a copy boy for the New York Post, the newspaper where his father worked.